oslabs-beta/venus/README.md

 * Server side authentication for secure storage and distribution of analytics.
 * Secure Session authentication.

-## Brief Overview of the Venus Orbit
+## A Brief Overview of the Venus Orbit

 -- Insert flow chart of data.